 Each birth can be captured as modestly as you like.
+I meet with my families ahead of time to find out exactly the type of images they want!
 Some moms want only shots taken near her head while others want images of their baby crowning; it is completely up to you.
 If you aren’t sure I can put some in a file clearly marked so you can decide when and if you want to see those images.

 Why hire a professional photographer?

 I remember my wedding day and thought that must be the most important day of my life, but it wasn’t – the birth of my son transformed me into who I am today, both personally and professionally.
 By hiring a professional birth photographer your partner will be free to experience the moment as it is happening, and not through the lens of a camera and they will actually be in the photos!
 Hiring a professional photographer that is very familiar with birth means that you will have your story documented, edited and presented with the professional quality you deserve.

 Can’t my doula just take photos for me?

 Yes, your doula can take snapshots for you.
 However, if you are looking for professional quality photographs that are skillfully captured using professional equipment and edited and presented in a way that highlights the beauty of your birth I would highly recommend you hire someone that has spent years perfecting their craft.

 Henna is the world’s oldest cosmetic, with it’s earliest known use as a hair dye 8,000 years ago in Africa.
 This desert shrub has leaves with a natural dye molecule that is released when combined with lemon juice and essential oils.
 Women have been adorning each other to bless rites of passage and other ceremonies since recorded history.
 Pregnancy and Postpartum henna is a beautiful African ritual I read about and was inspired to recreate here in Colorado.